1995 Atlantic hurricane season

 The 1995 Atlantic hurricane season was a very active Atlantic hurricane season, and is considered to be the start of an ongoing era of high-activity tropical cyclone formation.
 The season produced twenty-one tropical cyclones, nineteen named storms, as well as eleven hurricanes and five major hurricanes.
 The season officially began on June 1 and ended on November 30, dates which conventionally delimit the period of each year when most tropical cyclones develop in the Atlantic basin.
 The first tropical cyclone, Hurricane Allison, developed on June 2, while the season's final storm, Hurricane Tanya, transitioned into an extratropical cyclone on November 1.
 The very active Atlantic hurricane activity in 1995 was caused by La Niña conditions, which also influenced an inactive Pacific hurricane season.
-It was tied with 1887 Atlantic hurricane season with 19 named storms, which was later equalled by the 2010, 2011, and 2012 seasons.
+It was tied with 1887 with 19 named storms, which was later equalled by the 2010, 2011, and 2012 seasons.

-There were four particularly destructive hurricanes during the season, including Luis, Marilyn, Opal and Roxanne.
+There were four particularly destructive hurricanes during the season: Luis, Marilyn, Opal and Roxanne.
 Hurricanes Luis and Marilyn both caused catastrophic damage in the Leeward Islands and Virgin Islands.
 The former storm was the first hurricane to affect the islands since Hugo in 1989, while the latter was the most devastating cyclone on the Virgin Islands since Hugo as well.
 Opal, the strongest and most intense storm of the season, caused devastation along portions of the Gulf Coast of the United States.
 Roxanne, a rare late-season major hurricane, caused significant damage when it made landfall in Quintana Roo.
 All four aforementioned names were retired following the season.
 Additionally, Erin produced moderate damage in Florida and into Alabama.
 Felix generated strong waves, causing heavy beach erosion in the Northeastern United States and drowning nine people.
 Iris caused flooding that left five deaths in the Lesser Antilles.
 Collectively, the tropical cyclones of the season caused about $12.35 billion (1995 USD) in damage and at least 185 deaths.